Originally written on June, 2021. Updated 2023

 June 15th is Knolly’s Rose Ceremony.
 Dating back to 1346, this tradition involves the presentation of a single rose to the Lord Mayor.
 The rose representing the ‘fine’ imposed on Sir Robert Knollys for building a footbridge over Seething Lane without official consent.

 June 19 is Juneteenth (also known as Freedom Day or Emancipation Day).
 On this day in 1865, Union General Gordon Granger read the Emancipation Proclamation aloud in Galveston, Texas, effectively liberating slaves in the state, which had thus far been beyond control of the Union Army.

-June 20 is the summer solstice, which heralds the start of summer in the Northern Hemisphere.
+Around June 20 (June 21, in 2023) is the summer solstice, which heralds the start of summer in the Northern Hemisphere.
 It’s the day with the most hours of daylight while, im the Southern Hemisphere, winter begins at this time.

 In some part of the world June 20 is also Father’s Day this year while in Canada, June 21 is National Indigenous Peoples Day.
 This holiday is meant to remind Canadians of the contributions of the many First Nations, Métis, and Inuit peoples.
 This date was chosen as the statutory holiday for many reasons, including its cultural significance as the Summer solstice, and the fact that it is a day on which many Indigenous peoples and communities traditionally celebrate their heritage.

 June 24 brings Midsummer Day, traditionally the midpoint of the growing season, halfway between planting and harvesting.

 Cut your thistles before St. John, on June 24,